Cerro de los Santos: Sculptures

 Excavations uncovered about 300 stone sculptures.
 Most of the sculptures are votives of human figures, although a few animal sculptures have been found.
 Sculptures of women dominate.
 The sculptures are individual pieces with only one example of a group sculpture being found.
 The sculptures accumulated over time with the earliest being dated to the 4th century BCE while later examples have Latin letter inscriptions or appear more Roman in style.
 A lack of artifacts from the Imperial Roman period suggests that the site stopped being used.
 The sculptures are generally similar in hair and dress, but the eyes differ in size and position.
 Jaeggi believes this may be an attempt to differentiate otherwise similar statues to better represent unique donors.
-According to Jaeggi, the votive statues represent their donors who receive protection from the a deity when their avatars are permanently placed in the sanctuary.The sculptures are now primarily housed at the National Archaeological Museum of Spain in Madrid.
+According to Jaeggi, the votive statues represent their donors who receive protection from a deity when their avatars are permanently placed in the sanctuary.The sculptures are now primarily housed at the National Archaeological Museum of Spain in Madrid.

 The female statues have cloaks or tiara-like headdresses.
 Most of these figures are standing, but some depict the figure seated on a chair or throne.
 Folds in cloth tend to be depicted with stylized zig-zag lines.
 The best known of the statues is the Dama del Cerro de los Santos.
 The statue stands 1 m and 40 cm tall, holding an offering cup.
 She is dated to the 3rd or 2nd century BCE, but has a very stylized form reminiscent of earlier Iberian sculpture.
 According to Jaeggi, the sculpture does not show Italic or Greek influence.
 The male statues tend to be similar with all wearing the same dress, a pallium held in the right hand.
 A few have earrings or pendant bullae.
 There is only one sculpture, holding a short sword, identified as a warrior.
 There are no complete male statues preserved.
 Hair on the male figures is depicted as a compact mass with curls depicted with notched lines.

 Truszkowski argues that the female sculptures date primarily to the period prior to the Punic Wars and that the shift to male statues, with more Hellenistic styling, occurred during the conflicts.